digitaldreamer/electricity/README.rst

 static file management

-This provides an easier way to sync static files to the Amazon S3 CDN.
+This provides an easier way to sync static files to the Amazon S3 and Rackspace CDN.
 It can upload an entire directory recursively applying public permissions.

 It attempts to only sync files that have changed by comparing the MD5 hash.